AndrewBeers/russian-ad-explorer/README.md

 ## Data

-PDFs, extracted images (cropped, and resized to smaller resolutions), extracted text, and
+PDFs, extracted images (cropped, and resized to smaller resolutions), extracted text, and a JSON object containing metadata and some qualitative labeling of the data can be found here: <a href="https://github.com/russian-ad-explorer/russian-ad-datasets">russian-ad-datasets</a> and <a href="https://github.com/russian-ad-explorer/russian-ad-pdfs">russian-ads-pdfs</a>.

 ## Filter.js